 Jones Act.
-The Jones Act is a federal cabotage law that restricts domestic marine transportation in the United States to vessels built and registered in the United States, manned by United States citizens, and owned and operated by United States citizens.
-For a corporation to qualify as United States citizens for the purpose of domestic trade, it is to be 75% owned and controlled by United States citizens.
-The Company monitors citizenship and meets the requirements of the Jones Act for its vessels.
+The Jones Act is a federal cabotage law that restricts domestic marine transportation in the United States to vessels built and registered in the United States and manned, owned and operated by United States citizens.
+For a corporation to qualify as United States citizens for the purpose of domestic trade, it is to be 75% owned and controlled by United States citizens within the meaning of the Jones Act.
+The Company monitors citizenship and meets the requirements of the Jones Act for its owned and operated vessels.

-Compliance with United States ownership requirements of the Jones Act is important to the operations of the Company, and the loss of Jones Act status could have a material negative effect on the Company.
-The Company monitors the citizenship of its employees and stockholders.
+Compliance with United States ownership requirements of the Jones Act is important to the operations of the Company, and a violation of the Jones Act could have a material negative effect on the Company and its vessels' ability to operate.
+The Company monitors the citizenship of its employees and stockholders and complies with United States build requirements.